Behaviour Support Policy

 Behaviour Support Plan provides a planned and consistent framework which addresses behaviour that not sufficiently addressed through the standard principles of good classroom practice and common sense.
 Behaviour Support Plan may be written by the class teacher or in collaboration with other professionals

 The process must involve consultation with parents and the Head teacher/Deputy/Assistant Head.

 A plan must be approved by the Headteacher before being applied.

 The programme will be reviewed after an agreed timescale.

 This is the Local Authority’s approved approach to dealing safely with incidents which may require staff to use physical interventions when dealing with challenging behaviour.

 Valley School is a Team Teach trained school.
-One member of staff in school is also a local authority tutor.
+One member of staff in school is also an intermediate local authority tutor.

 Team Teach training is given to all staff in school on a two yearly cycle.
 New members of staff who work with pupils exhibiting challenging behaviour are given a short Team Teach induction and then at the earliest possible time, have access to the full 12 hour initial training provided by the LA.
 Until their 12 hour training is completed, they are not authorised to take a lead in physical interventions, they can only support a trained and more experienced colleague.

 The Team Teach tutor within school provide regular on-going support and training in supporting challenging behaviour and emergency training on particular physical interventions as needed.